cesar-douady/open-lmake/doc/src/autodep.md

 In case there are 2 deps `d1` and `d2`, and `d1` was just discovered, it may be out-of date and the job ran with a bad content for `d1`.

 Most of the time, this is harmless, but sometimes, it may happen that `d2` is not necessary any more (because old `d1` content had `#include "d2"` and new one does not).
-In that case, this job must be rerun with the new content od `d1`, even if `d2` is in error, as `d2` might disappaer as de dep.
+In that case, this job must be rerun with the new content of `d1`, even if `d2` is in error, as `d2` might disappaer as de dep.

 This may only occurs if `d2` was accessed **after** `d1` was accessed.
 If `d2` was accessed before `d1`, it is safe to say the job cannot run because `d2` is in error: it will never disappear.